GoogleCloudPlatform/datashare-toolkit/ingestion/README.md

 ## Synopsis

-`CDS`'s entry point is through a [Cloud Function](https://cloud.google.com/functions/) that is listening for the [finalize event](https://cloud.google.com/functions/docs/calling/storage) in a [Cloud Storage](https://cloud.google.com/storage/) bucket.
+`DS`'s entry point is through a [Cloud Function](https://cloud.google.com/functions/) that is listening for the [finalize event](https://cloud.google.com/functions/docs/calling/storage) in a [Cloud Storage](https://cloud.google.com/storage/) bucket.
 This function can be deployed to a bucket of your choice using the deployment script in [bin/deploy.sh](bin/deploy.sh).